First Settlers of Quebec

 The year 1618 saw the arrival of 11 more direct ancestors: Guillaume Couillard and Marie Guillemette Hebert (my 11th great-grandparents on the Peltier side of the family), Abraham Martin and Marguerite Langlois (my 11th & 12th great-grandparents on both sides of the family), Pierre Desportes and Francoise Langlois (my 11th great-grandparents on the Vadnais side of the family), Jean Nicolet (my 10th great-grandfather on the Vadnais side of the family), Noel Morin and Helene Desportes (my 10th great-grandparents on the Vadnais side of the family) and Noel Langlois and Francoise Garnier (my 9th & 10th great-grandparents on both sides of the family).

 The final group of first settlers arrived in 1638.
-Direct ancestors that arrived that year included: Robert Caron and Marie Crevet (my 10th great-grandparents on the Peltier side of the family), Francois Belanger and Marie Gagnon (my 10th great-grandparents on the Vadnais side of the family), Claude Poulin and Jeanne Mercier (my 8th, 9th and 12th great-grandparents on both sides of the family), Jacques Hertel and Marguerite Marguerie (my 8th great-grandparents on both sides of the family), Antoine Brassard and Francoise Mery (my 11th great-grandparents on the Peltier side of the family) and Etienne Racine and Marguerite Martin (my 10th great-grandparents on the Vadnais side of the family).
+Direct ancestors that arrived that year included: Robert Caron and Marie Crevet (my 10th great-grandparents on the Peltier side of the family), Francois Belanger and Marie Gagnon (my 10th great-grandparents on the Vadnais side of the family), Claude Poulin and Jeanne Mercier (my 8th and 12th great-grandparents on both sides of the family), Jacques Hertel and Marguerite Marguerie (my 8th, 10th and 11th great-grandparents on both sides of the family), Antoine Brassard and Francoise Mery (my 11th great-grandparents on the Peltier side of the family) and Etienne Racine and Marguerite Martin (my 10th great-grandparents on the Vadnais side of the family).

 I’ll write about many of these first settler ancestors at a later time.